nikgalanop/edsger/src/design-choices.md

 reached `EOF` or it not read the newline char `'\n'`.
 The `'\n'` is not included in the returned string.

 ## Language Feature Implementation Details
+### Function Declarations
+- A declaration of a function and a definition of the same function do not have to agree in the name of the parameters.
+(C-like function declaration)
+- A declaration of a function cannot be placed after the definition of the same function.

 ### Function Overloading
 - We allow function overloading.
 - We do not allow the declaration of two functions with the same name and equivalent parameter lists.
 Two parameters are equivalent